 To temper eggs, put whole, un-cracked eggs in a bowl of tap water and let eggs sit about 9 minutes, or, start with room temperature eggs.
 Crack and separate the eggs, placing the yolks in a bowl.
 Gradually add warm pasta water to the egg yolks, stirring continuously; repeat process until eggs are at a thin consistency.

 Craving More Italian?
 If you prefer a pasta with a red sauce, try San Marzano pasta sauce!

 - 8 oz Percorino-Romano cheese grated

 - 2 egg yolks room temperature

-Using tongs, transfer cooked pasta to the pan with the bacon drippings and stir the pasta
+- Using tongs, transfer cooked pasta to the warm pan

-Add 1 cup warm pasta water to pasta, then add egg/cheese mixture; combine well
+- Add 1 cup warm pasta water to pasta; combine well

 - I did quite a bit of research on this recipe and learned that an authentic carbonara sauce uses no cream, no Parmesan, no onions, no garlic and no green peas

 - The "bacon" used in a truly authentic carbonara is actually guanciale, which is an Italian cured meat from the pork jowls.